 Ovarian cancer is the sixth most commonly diagnosed cancer among women, and causes more deaths per year than any other cancer of the female reproductive system.

 Despite high response rates from carboplatin in combination with paclitaxel in first-line treatment of ovarian cancer, most patients relapse and develop resistance.
-Partially platinum sensitive patients relapse after a platinum free interval (PFI) between 6 and 12 months and platinum sensitive patients who relapse after a PFI of between 12 and 24 months and are commonly treated with second -line carboplatin and PLD8.
+Partially platinum sensitive patients relapse after a platinum free interval (PFI) between 6 and 12 months and platinum sensitive patients who relapse after a PFI of more than 12 months and are commonly treated with second -line carboplatin and PLD8.

 Mutations in p53 correlate with chemotherapy resistance, early relapse and shortened overall survival5.